 There are cases which would not need fresh approval, if the foreign entity intends to bring in fresh capital into the invested company, provided the same had been approved within the norms before.
 There could be cases when a certain business activity would have required government approval, in the past, but under the current norms, it has been classified under the automatic route, then also no fresh approval is needed.
 Also if the overall investment cap has been increased, and then the fresh funds are infused into the business, and now the upper limit of such investment cap has been increased, then also no fresh approval is required.

-FIPB has facilitated electronic filing of the applications, amendments to applications in their website, which is https://finmin.nic.in/ and http://fipb.gov.in.
+FIPB has facilitated electronic filing of the applications, amendments to applications on their website.

 There could be foreign technology collaborations as well and that would qualify under the FDI norms.
 This includes licensing for franchises, trademarks, brand name and management contracts is also prohibited under the lottery business and gambling & betting activities.